achall36/RoxvilleRooster.github.io/swade-rules-summary.md

 In general, narration and individual actions determine success and failure.
 In a fluid situation (e.g., combat), the group _wins_ if the they have as many successes as there are PCs in the group.

-You count 1 sucess point for a standard success and an additional success point for a succes with a raise.
+You count 1 success point for a standard success and an additional success point for a success with a raise.

 If there are fewer successes than PCs in the group, the group _fails_ and the specifics are up to the GM.

 ## Changes to core rules from Flash Gordon